 A service stops two consecutive times at the same station

 A frequency is defined for a service, but the difference between first and last time is not a multiple of the frequency value

+The coach group is not referenced to at least one train.

+A Group 7 POR segment in SKDUPD refers to a grouping of stations (city).

 D.2 Potential errors

 (submitted timetable MUST be checked; if potential errors are confirmed to be correct values it can be notified to the Registry)